Eight steps to boost employee retention

 7. Conduct employee surveys.

-Solicit feedback from employees through employee attitude surveys, where employees can give confidential feedback on their opinions of job satisfaction and how the work environment might be improved.
+Solicit feedback from employees through employee attitude surveys, where employees can give confidential feedback on their job satisfaction and how the work environment might be improved.
 To help foster a relationship of integrity and trust among employees, the results of the survey should be communicated effectively and acted upon in a timely manner.

 8. Foster teamwork.